ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 The standard 8 port 1-Wire solution from CDC1 will be used.

-IceBears' currently use up to 5 of the 1-Wire ports:
+Ice-Bears' currently use up to 5 of the 1-Wire ports:

  - I0.OAt, A1.SAt, A1.RAt, A2.SAt, A2.RAt